Sohou08/AWS_cloud/MNIST/README.md

 cd /var/www/html/
 ls
 ```

-The end result is the ability to draw and predict the output
+The end result is the ability to draw and predict the output.

 Output
 ![3](https://user-images.githubusercontent.com/51121757/73665534-2dc44700-4699-11ea-9d9f-aadac6c09a55.PNG)